History of the U.S. Open Cup: MLS and the start of the modern era

 Starting in 1995, professional clubs would retain their USSF sanctioning if their clubs agreed to participate in the tournament.
 The 1995 U.S. Open Cup featured a mix of amateur and professional teams, making it the first time in nearly 45 years that the two levels were integrated into Open Cup play; it is considered the beginning of the Open Cup's "modern" era.

 The arrival of professional clubs on the scene dwarfed amateur clubs, and consequently, no amateur club has won or been to the Open Cup final in the MLS era.
 With the arrival of Major League Soccer in 1996, MLS franchises had the option to participate in the tournament on their terms.
 However, in 2006, all MLS franchises that were based in the United States had to participate in the tournament proper.
 Since the inception of MLS, an MLS club has won the Open Cup every year except 1999, when the Rochester Rhinos of the A-League defeated four MLS teams, including the Colorado Rapids in the final.
-The most successful MLS clubs in Open Cup play are the Chicago Fire, Sporting Kansas City, and the Seattle Sounders, who have each accumulated four domestic titles in their existence.
+The most successful MLS clubs in Open Cup play are the Chicago Fire, Sporting Kansas City, and Seattle Sounders FC, who have each accumulated four domestic titles in their existence.
 The four titles puts Sporting, the Fire, and the Sounders in a six-way tie for the second most Open Cup titles won.